When it comes to choosing an Android tablet, the sheer number of brands, prices, and features might seem intimidating...

 Up to Date Software

-The number of Android devices out there is pretty crazy.
+The number of Android devices out there is crazy.
 What's crazier still is that some new releases come with older versions of the Android software.

 The best place to find out about how a tablet works is from the people using them every day.
 If there's a problem, reviewers will usually let you know in a hurry.
-All of our picks feature a range of reviews across multiple sites to ensure that information is as accurate as possible.
+All our picks feature a range of reviews across multiple sites to ensure that information is as accurate as possible.

 We compared the things most people consider when choosing a tablet for the Android operating system.